Updated April 10, 2018. Download a PDF version of the Constitution.

 The Board of Directors shall establish standing committees.
 The chairs of the standing committees shall serve on the Board of Directors as described in section 6.
 Only FAUW members are eligible to serve on standing committees.
 One duty common to all standing committees is to recommend to the Board of Directors the appointment of the chair of the committee, the appointments of new members of the committee, and membership terms.
 The standing committees are as follows:

-This committee consists of the president, past president, vice-president, and treasurer.
-It is responsible for advising the president in establishing the agendas of Board and general meetings, and for any other duties determined by the Board of Directors.
+This committee consists of the president, vice-president, and treasurer, and, for at least the first year of a new president’s term, a past president, as well as such other Board members the president sees fit to appoint to the Committee.
+It is responsible for advising the president (including in establishing the agendas of Association meetings), and for any other duties determined by the Board of Directors.

 Compensation Negotiating Team